pleachcx/encore_gatsby/content/posts/2022-05-23-floor-transformation.md

   title: Floor Transformation
   description: Renovated flooring
 ---
 Updating your flooring to maximise the appeal of your home is a wise investment.
-We can transform tired and drab floors in a very short time frame so that you can go to market with confidence.
+We can transform tired and drab floors, decks and tiles in a very short time frame so that you can go to market with confidence.

+Whether it's new carpet, polishing existing floor boards, rejuvenating decks or retiling, we are here to help ensure that you put your best foot forward.

 ![](https://ucarecdn.com/72c63015-0988-49d7-903c-d49c9722441e/-/crop/1377x936/277,0/-/preview/)